1955 United Kingdom general election in England: Conservative Party

-The Conservative Party recorded a second consecutive victory over the Labour Party.
+The Conservative Party recorded a second consecutive victory over the Labour Party, again with few changes in seats.
 It was the first time since 1935 that the Conservative Party won a greater share of the vote over the Labour Party.
-It is also to be noted that the 50.4% voteshare recorded by the Conservatives remains the largest share of the vote recorded by any party in a post-war general election.
-The 46.8% voteshare recorded by the Labour Party in England has been exceeded by the party only once since then- in the 1966 general election.
+The 50.4% vote share recorded by the Conservatives remains the largest share of the vote recorded by any party in a post-war general election.
+In addition, the 46.8% vote share recorded by the Labour Party in England had been only exceeded by the party in the 1966 general election.